prplecake/wiki.jrgnsn.net/Sysadmin/New_Ubuntu_Server.md

 # Minimal Installation Gotchas

 Ubuntu 18.04 Minimal doesn't seem to have the right tools to set locale correctly.
+As root:
 ```sh
 apt install locales tzdata
 dpkg-reconfigure locales